Getting Started

 prefix (e.g.TTCountrate

-An example of how to use the Time Tagger with Matlab can be found in .\examples\Matlab\
+Several examples demonstrating how to use the Time Tagger with MATLAB are provided in the .\examples\Matlab\

 Wolfram Mathematica (via .NET)

-Time Tagger functionality is provided to Mathematica via .NET interoperability interface.
+Time Tagger functionality is provided to Mathematica via the .NET interoperability interface.

 .NET